pmaglana/stolen-identity/README.md

 <!--- --->
 ## Overview
 An employee got phished through a convincing fake login page, resulting in their password being compromised and MFA was successfully completed, the employee remained the Owner of an enterprise app.
-Our objective is to identify, investigate, and recover evidence related to the incident.
+The objective is to identify, investigate, and recover evidence related to the incident.

 ## Objective
 To reconstruct the attacker’s actions step by step using only the access and information available in Azure.
 The investigation will trace the evidence left behind on the app registration identified by the security team as having been compromised.